PiyushMittl/block-chain/README.md

 data piyush3 28
 ````

-Please go through [**DataAuthorisation**](http://piyushanandmittal.blogspot.in/2018/03/blog-post_24.html) blog to know more about how to prevent you data to get tempered.
+Please go through [**DataAuthorisation**](http://piyushanandmittal.blogspot.in/2018/03/blog-post_24.html) blog to know more about how to prevent your data to get tempered.

+find sample project at [blockchain](https://github.com/PiyushMittl/block-chain)